lucas-gtr/Lumen/README.md

 - Create various meshes (cube, sphere, plane)
 - Load OBJ models
 - Add and customize directional, point, and spot lights
-- Set up materials with diffuse texture and normal maps
+- Set up materials with diffuse and emissive textures, normal maps, emissive strength, roughness and metalness
 - Configure a camera with aperture, focus distance, and field of view
 - Adjust tone mapping, exposure, and post-processing settings in real-time
-- Trigger a ray-traced render (single- or multi-threaded) and export the image
+- Trigger a path-traced render (single- or multi-threaded) and export the image

 ## ✅ Continuous Integration
 The project employs GitHub Actions for continuous integration, ensuring code quality and reliability through automated workflows: